resist-js/resist/packages/@resist.js/go/templates/default/docs/en-US/GOVERNANCE.md

 ## Great Contributors

-Great contributors on a specific area in the resist.js ecosystem will be invited to join this group by Lead Maintainers.
+Great contributors on a specific area in the ~APP_NAME~ ecosystem will be invited to join this group by Lead Maintainers.
 This group has the same permissions as a contributor.

 ## Collaborator nominations

-Individuals making significant and valuable contributions to the project may be a candidate to join the resist.js organization.
+Individuals making significant and valuable contributions to the project may be a candidate to join the ~APP_NAME~ organization.

 A Collaborator needs to open a private team discussion on GitHub and list the candidates they want to sponsor with a link to the user's contributions.
 For example:

-- Activities in the resist.js organization `[USERNAME](https://github.com/search?q=author:USERNAME+org:resist-js)`
+- Activities in the ~APP_NAME~ organization `[USERNAME](https://github.com/search?q=author:USERNAME+org:~APP_NAME~)`

 Otherwise, a Contributor may self-apply if they believe they meet the above criteria by reaching out to a Lead Maintainer privately with the links to their valuable contributions.